Tessa’s Recipe Rundown

 - Transfer the firm cookie dough to a labeled and dated airtight container and freeze for up to 6 weeks.

-- Learn how to bake frozen cookie dough here.
+- More tips and trick for how to freeze and bake cookie dough here.

 More Delicious Cookie Recipes You’ll Love: